Laogeodritt/quasselflask/README.md

     SQLALCHEMY_DATABASE_URI = 'postgresql://sqluser:password@hostname-or-IP-address/databasename'
     SITE_NAME = "John's IRC Logs"
+    SECRET_KEY = 'A totally random string here - important for security!'

 The first line `SQLALCHEMY_DATABASE_URI` tells Quasselflask which database to connect to.
 At this time, only the PostgreSQL backend is supported[1].
 The example is self-explanatory, but here is documentation if needed: [SQLAlchemy Database URLs](http://docs.sqlalchemy.org/en/latest/core/engines.html#postgresql).

 The second line `SITE_NAME` refers to the name that will be shown in the tab title and as a heading at the top of each page.
 It is purely aesthetic.

+The third line `SECRET_KEY` is important for the security of passwords and other hashed items.
+It is very important you use a long, random string.

+You can use the following in Python (Linux only?) to generate a secret key to copy-and-paste into your config file:

+    >>> import os
+    >>> os.urandom(24)
+    '\xfd{H\xe5<\x95\xf9\xe3\x96.5\xd1\x01O<!\xd5\xa2\xa0\x9fR"\xa1\xa8'

+The third line will change randomly and is a good secret key (see also [Flask Quickstart: Sessions](http://flask.pocoo.org/docs/0.11/quickstart/#sessions)).
+Alternatively, you could use [Random.org's string service](www.random.org/strings) (in this case, make it at least 28 characters with uppercase/lowercase letters and numbers all enabled.)

 You can find out about other configuration variables by checking out [quasselflask/core.py](quasselflask/core.py) - scroll down to the `class DefaultConfig:` line.
 Each line underneath that one is a configuration variable you can change by copying it into your `quasselflask.cfg` file and modifying the value; the comment after the `#` is an explanation (you can remove this).